Deep Image-based Illumination Harmonization: Experiments

-From Figure~\ref{fig:Ablation} we observe that SI-GAN generates better object shadow and illumination than “Basic + MSA + IEM + $\mathcal{L}_{per}$ + $\mathcal{L}_{nonillu}$” with odd-looking object shadow and illumination.
-The “Basic + MSA + IEM + $\mathcal{L}_{per}$ + $\mathcal{L}_{nonillu}$” yields this worse results mainly because the network has not converged, which highlights the advantage of adversarial learning to accelerate network convergence in the task.
-Another observation is that “Basic + IEM + $\mathcal{L}_{per}$ + $\mathcal{L}_{nonillu}$ + $\mathcal{L}_{adv}$” produces a relatively poor result with coarse object shadow and unnatural illumination compared to SI-GAN, which demonstrates that our proposed multi-scale attention mechanism can make full use of important features to guide the shadow generation of inserted object and refine the extracted useful features of different scales.
-In addition, we find that the object obtained a poor illumination result from (f), mainly because there is no IEM to exchange illumination information.
-Although result (g) is closer to the best one produced by our SI-GAN, the appearance of the object of SI-GAN is more refined,

-which indicates that the non-illumination feature loss $\mathcal{L}_{nonillu}$ can promote our network to generate a more accurate illumination harmony image.
+From Figure~\ref{fig:Ablation}, we observe that DIH-GAN generates better object shadow and illumination than “Basic + MSA + IEM + $\mathcal{L}_{per}$ + $\mathcal{L}_{nonillu}$” with unnatural result.
+The “Basic + MSA + IEM + $\mathcal{L}_{per}$ + $\mathcal{L}_{nonillu}$” yields this worse results mainly because the network does not converge, which highlights the advantage of adversarial learning to accelerate network convergence in the task.
+Another observation is that “Basic + IEM + $\mathcal{L}_{per}$ + $\mathcal{L}_{nonillu}$ + $\mathcal{L}_{adv}$” produces a relatively poor result with coarse object shadow and unnatural illumination compared to DIH-GAN, which demonstrates that our proposed multi-scale attention mechanism can make full use of important features to guide the shadow generation of inserted object and refine the extracted useful features of different scales.
+In addition, we find that the object with a poor illumination result from (f), mainly because there is no IEM to exchange illumination information.
+Although result (g) is closer to the best one produced by our DIH-GAN, the appearance of the object of DIH-GAN is more refined, which indicates that the non-illumination feature loss $\mathcal{L}_{nonillu}$ can encourage our network to generate a more accurate illumination harmonization image.